netahadar/Around-the-U.S/README.md

 This webpage was built as a summary task for the "Basic JS" modul at Yandex's Full Stack course.

 In this project I've specialized in:
-  * JJ foundations (variables, functions, strings etc.)
+  * JS foundations (variables, functions, strings etc.)
   * DOM
   * Events
   * "classList" and it's methods